Tejraj2004/RefineSnap/README.md

 ---

 ## 🌟 Final Note
 RefineSnap isn’t just a background remover — it’s a step toward making **design effortless and accessible for everyone**.
-With its clean interface and AI power, your images are always ready for the spotlight. ✨
+With its clean interface, AI power, and subscription-based credit system via **Razorpay**, your images are always ready for the spotlight. ✨

----